North Korea changes its time zone

 North Korea changes its time zone to match South

-North Korea is changing its time zone to match the South after last week's inter-Korean summit, according to its state media.
+North Korea has changed time zone to match the South after last week's inter-Korean summit, according to state media.

-The country will move its clocks forward by 30 minutes on Saturday, said the official KCNA news agency.

-The reset is "the first practical step" to "speed up the process for the North and the South to become one", it said.
+The reset is "the first practical step" to speed up Korean unification, the official KCNA news agency said.

 Meanwhile, US President Donald Trump says he has a date for his meeting with the North's leader, Kim Jong-Un.

-"We now have a date and we have a location, we'll be announcing it soon," Mr Trump told US journalists outside the White House on Friday, adding that he was expecting "very, very good things" to come out it.
+"We now have a date and we have a location, we'll be announcing it soon," Mr Trump told US journalists outside the White House on Friday, adding that he was expecting "very, very good things" to come out of it.

+Mr Trump will host South Korea's president Moon Jae-in at the White House on 22 May to discuss the upcoming meeting.

 What time does North Korea keep?